» Abstract Submission Instructions

 - Your paper should not exceed more than 8000 words (including references) and should not be less than 2500 words.

-Full paper should be in Word format (needed to be submitted to Google class-Assignment Part A).
+- Full paper should be in Word format (needed to be submitted to Google class-Assignment Part A).

 - Reference Style: All manuscripts should be formatted using the American Psychological Association (APA) citation style.

 -In the following link we offer you the hottest articles in the field of contemporary architecture and urbanism.
 You are kindly invited to cite any of the following articles in your full paper as much as you wish to do so.
-They are all free and licenced for free: https://www.ijcua.com/index.php/ijcua/all-in-one-page
+They are all free and licensed for free: https://www.ijcua.com/index.php/ijcua/all-in-one-page

-- We highly recommend that the authors cite up-to-date references (after 2020) which has DOI numbers.
+- We highly recommend that the authors cite up-to-date references (after 2022) which has DOI numbers.
 You may find all books and articles with the DOI numbers at https://search.crossref.org/

 -Make sure to use up-to-date references with DOI numbers (as much as you can) and scientifically valuable books.
 Less priority should be given to internet sources or URLs.
 Note: Please use the following link to get the reference in APA style using Google Scholar and then Add the Doi Number for it Manually: https://www.youtube.com/watch?v=eET8lH6UbCo

-- If you have a non-English reference please make sure to have a translation in brackets e.g:
+- If you have a non-English reference, please make sure to have a translation in [brackets] e.g:

 Todorović, J. (2005).
 Porodični činioci stabilnosti samopoštovanja adolescenata.
 Zbornik Instituta za pedagoška istraživanja [Family Factors of Self-esteem Stability in Adolescence], Journal of the Institute for Educational Research, 37(1), 88-106. https://doi.org/10.25034/ijcua.2020.v4n1-7